MicrosoftDocs/Teams-Auto-Attendant-and-Call-Queue-Backup-and-Bulk-Provisioning-Tools/Auto Attendant/README.md

 ### BulkAAsProvisioning.ps1

-- Reference an Auto Attendant created in the spreadsheet
+- Self-reference an Auto Attendant created in the spreadsheet
+- Self-reference a Resource Account created in the spreadsheet

 ### BulkAAs spreadsheet